-This site can be accessed through www.haascnc.com, by clicking on Owners> New Machine/ PRE-INSTALLATION.
+This site can be accessed through www.haascnc.com, then scroll down to the bottom of the page and click on Machine Pre-Installation Guide.

 Select your machine model, and then click on "Download Detailed Layout Drawings for the...
 PDF".